osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE V2

+- Search ranking algorithm is way off.
+Need to improve accuracy for literal match.
 - Spell check toggle on/off
 - ESC key to cancel selection
 - Display "New" as status when opening a new file.